ant-design/ant-design/docs/react/use-custom-date-library.en-US.md

 ## Use luxon

-[luxon](https://moment.github.io/luxon/) can be used instead of `dayjs` and supports the same functionality, but it does introduce some differences in behavior that we will explain below.
+Since `antd 5.4.0`, [luxon](https://moment.github.io/luxon/) can be used instead of `dayjs` and supports the same functionality, but it does introduce some differences in behavior that we will explain below.

 ### Implementation